Weighted Fr\'{e}chet-Kolmogorov theorem and compactness of vector-valued multilinear operators: Introduction

 \end{dfn} $T_{\vec{b},S}$ is called to be the generalized commutator of $T$ due to its capacity and flexibility with respect to $S$.
 For example by choosing $S=\{(i,i): i\in\{1,\dots, m\}\}$, or $S=\{(j, j): j\in\{1,\dots, m\}\}$, then $T_{\vec{b},S}$ coincides with $T_{\vec{b}} (\vec{f})$ \cite{LOPTT} and $T_{\prod b}$ \cite{PPTT}, respectively.
 Other choice of selection may lead to new type of commutators of $T.$

 Instead of considering the compactness for the commutators of operator $T$, we will try to establish directly a compactness theory for the commutators of vector-valued multilinear operators.
 This is mainly because multilinear Littlewood-Paley operators, such as multilinear $g$-function, Marcinkiewicz integral and $g^*_{\lambda}$-function (see Section 3 for the definitions) can be regarded as multilinear vector-valued Calder\'on-Zygmund operators \cite{XuY2}, therefore, the extension of the compactness result to vector-valued operators does make sense and it will enable us to study the generalized commutators of these multilinear square operators similarly defined as in Definition \ref{df1.2} and will enable us to show that the commutators of them are all compact.
+For more recent works related to the compactness of other operators,such like the bilinear Fourier multipliers and the bilinear pseudodifferential operators, we refere the readers to \cite{TX19} and \cite{TXYY}.

 We begin with some definitions.
 Let $0<r<\infty$.
 For any quasi-Banach space, denote $B_{r,X}=\{x\in X:\|x\|_X\leq r\}$.
 Then there is a natural extension of the corresponding definition in \cite{BeT} ($m=2$).